ros2-forest/forest/README.md

 # ROS2 - Forest

 FOrEST (FPGA-Oriented Easy Synthesizer Tool) is a tool that allows an easy and seamless integration of HLS-generated FPGA logic into [ROS2](https://index.ros.org/doc/ros2/) systems.
-It automatically generates a ROS2-FPGA node, which can be used to accelerate and improve the accuracy of versatile and robust real-world robot applications.
+It automatically generates a ROS2-FPGA node, which can be used to accelerate versatile and robust real-world robot applications.

 ## Environment